alpha-b0t/.github/profile/README.md

-# Cold Crypto Bot
+# AlphaB0t

-Cold Crypto Bot is an organization dedicated to providing income and growth opportunities round the clock.
+AlphaB0t is an organization dedicated to providing income and growth opportunities round the clock.
 Our aim is to help you achieve financial success, whether you're awake, asleep, enjoying a relaxing evening under the moonlight, or indulging in a late-night bath with a glass of your favorite wine by your side.

 ## About Us